Revery gets $2M to improve mental health with mobile gaming techniques – TechCrunch

 In “Macbeth,” Shakespeare described sleep as the “chief nourisher in life’s feast.”
 But like his titular character, many adults aren’t sleeping well.
 Revery wants to help with an app that combines cognitive behavioral therapy (CBT) for insomnia with mobile gaming concepts.

-Founded in 2021, Revery is currently in beta stealth mode and plans to launch its app in the United States later this year.
-The company announced today it has raised $2 million led by Sequoia Capital India’s Surge program.
-Participants included GGV Capital, Pascal Capital, zVentures (Razer’s corporate venture arm) and angel investors like MyFitnessPal co-founder Albert Lee; gaming entrepreneur Juha Paananen; CRED founder Kunal Shah; Mobile Premier League founder Sam Srinivas; Carolin Krenzer; and Josh Lee.
+Founded in March 2021, Revery is currently in beta stealth mode and plans to launch its app in the United States later this year.
+The company announced today it has raised $2 million, led by Sequoia Capital India’s Surge program.
+Participants included GGV Capital, Pascal Capital, zVentures (Razer’s corporate venture arm) and angel investors like MyFitnessPal co-founder Albert Lee; gaming entrepreneur Juha Paananen; CRED founder Kunal Shah; Mobile Premier League founder Sai Srinivas; Carolin Krenzer; and Josh Lee.

-Lee, a mutual friend, first introduced Revery’s founders, Tammie Siew and Khoa Tran to one another.
+Lee, a mutual friend, first introduced Revery’s founders, Tammie Siew and Khoa Tran, to one another.
 Before launching the startup, Siew worked at Sequoia Capital India, Boston Consulting Group and CRED, while Tran was a former product manager at Google.

-Revery plans focus on other mental health issues in the future, but it’s starting with sleep because “it has such a strong correlation with mental health and we’re leveraging protocols, cognitive behavioral therapy for insomnia, that’s robust and has been tried and tested for 30 years,” Siew told TechCrunch.
+Revery plans to focus on other mental health issues in the future, but it’s starting with sleep because “it has such a strong correlation with mental health and we’re leveraging protocols, cognitive behavioral therapy for insomnia, that’s robust and have been tried and tested for 30 years,” Siew told TechCrunch.
 “That is the first indication, but the goal is to build multiple games for other wellness indications as well.”

 A study by research firm Infinium found that about 30% to 45% of adults in the world experience insomnia, a problem exacerbated by the COVID-19 pandemic.
 Chronic lack of sleep is linked to a host of health issues, including high blood pressure, strokes, depression and lowered immunity.